ngen-brett/gitlab-ce/doc/development/new_fe_guide/event_tracking.md

 ## Testing

-Snowplow can be enabled under `Integrations` in the `Admin Settings`.
+Snowplow can be enabled by navigating to:

+- **Admin area > Settings > Integrations** in the UI.
+- `admin/application_settings/integrations` in your browser.

 The following configuration is required:

 | Name          | Value                     |
 | ------------- | ------------------------- |